 Foundation Grant: Eligibility

-All independent researchers with an academic or research appointment at an eligible institution, at the time of registration and who demonstrate a track record of excellence and impact in their field of study, are eligible to apply and will be required to specify their participant type:
+Eligible applicants include mid career investigators and senior investigators who are independent researchers with an academic or research appointment at an eligible institution, at the time of registration and who demonstrate a track record of excellence and impact in their field of study.

 Mid career investigator: Any applicant who, at the time of registration, has assumed his/her independent academic position (e.g., faculty appointment) 5-15 years ago.

 Senior investigator: Any applicant who, at the time of registration, has assumed his/her first independent academic position (e.g., faculty appointment) more than 15 years ago.

 An individual may hold only one Foundation Grant in the role of program leader at any one time.

 A Foundation Grantee in the role of program leader is not eligible to apply to the Project Grant competition as a nominated principal investigator or principal investigator.
 CIHR supports collaborative approaches to health research and knowledge translation.
 Therefore, there is no restriction on Foundation Grant program leaders participating in the Project Grant competition as co-applicants or collaborators, or in any of CIHR's Priority Driven programs as nominated principal investigators or principal investigators.